Ava-Vispilio/Deluminator/README.md

 Here's how to set it up:
 1. Clone the folder
 2. cd into the directory
+3. Download all_train.csv from [here](https://drive.google.com/drive/folders/1qYgeupmblRZDsUNaasJEtIJ6Sv-PEOlF) and add it to your directory
-3. Set up a pyvenv environment in the directory
+4. Set up a pyvenv environment in the directory
 ```
 python -m venv [env name]
 ```